Paramodular Abelian Varieties of Odd Conductor: Mirages

-\begin{prop} If $q \equiv 5 \, (8)$ and $N_A^{\rm red} = pq^2$, then $p^* \equiv 1 \, (8)$ and $\chi_p(q) = 1.$ \end{prop}
+\begin{prop} If $q \equiv 5 \, (8)$ and $N_A^0 = pq^2$, then $p^* \equiv 1 \, (8)$ and $\chi_p(q) = 1.$ \end{prop}

-\proof We have $p^* \equiv 1 \, (8)$ by Thm.\! \ref{trivial}.
+\proof We have $p^* \equiv 1 \, (8)$ by Theorem \ref{trivial}.
 Fix a place $\lambda$ over 2 to define the multiplicative component $\T_\gl(A)^m$, which has $\gol$-rank 2 because $A$ is ordinary at 2.
 By Lemma \ref{sizeC3}, we can choose $v$ over $p$ to guarantee that the $\gol$-rank of